American Management Association

 The American Management Association (AMA) is an American non-profit educational membership organization for the promotion of management, based in New York City.
 Besides its headquarters there, it has local head offices throughout the world.

-It offers its members a wide range of training programs, seminars, conferences, studies, and publications, which cover topics as diverse as industrial or commercial management, communication, finance and accounting, human resources management, leadership, international management, marketing and sales.
+It offers its members a wide range of training programs, seminars, conferences, studies, and publications, which cover topics as diverse as industrial or commercial management, artificial intelligence, communication, finance and accounting, human resources management, leadership, international management, marketing and sales.

 As a corporate training and consulting group, it provides a variety of educational and management development services to businesses, government agencies, and individuals.

 History

 Origins

 The origins of the American Management Association dates back to the beginning of the 20th century, when the training of industrial workers became a concern for large American companies.
 In 1913, 35 of the most important professional schools, led by the New York Edison Company, joined forces to create The National Association of Corporation Schools (NACS).

 It came to life at a convention held at the New York University on January 24, 1913, at which a constitution was adopted, officers were elected and provision were made for the appointment of working committees.

 As first president was elected Arthur Williams, an electrical engineer and executive at the New York Edison Company, as first vice-president E. St. Elmo Lewis, as second vice-president Charles Proteus Steinmetz, as secretary Lee Galloway, and as treasurer E. J. Mehren.
 Frederick C. Henderschott was elected assistant secretary-treasurer.

 The first national convention of the association was held in September that year in Dayton, Ohio, under the auspices of the National Cash Register Company.
 In the first year already 30+ major corporations had joined, with in total over 500.000 employees.

 Under the influence of Taylor's methods, the aim of the association was to promote vocational training as a factor in the competitiveness of industrial activity.
 After the First World War, The National Association of Corporation Schools moved closer to another recently created association, the Employment Managers' Association.

 The Employment Managers' Association was in 1920 reorganized into the Industrial Relations Association of America, which in 1922 merged with The National Association of Corporation Schools to form the National Personnel Association.